ovn-controller(8) OVN Manual ovn-controller(8)

 SSL table

-connection type is configured via external_ids:ovn-re‐‐
+SSL/TLS connection type is configured via exter‐‐

-mote.
-Note that this SSL configuration can also be pro‐
+nal_ids:ovn-remote.
+Note that this SSL/TLS configuration

-database takes precedence if both are present.
+figuration in the database takes precedence if both are

 OPEN VSWITCH DATABASE USAGE